The Witch (song): Background

+Release and reception

 "The Witch" was released on the Sonics' debut single in November 1964.
 Backed by a cover of Little Richard's "Keep A-Knockin', the song was too progressive for many markets, but eventually began receiving airplay through smaller radio stations in Seattle.
 Bassist Andy Parypa recalled how Seattle's KJR station played "The Witch": "O'Day later told me that eventually the song had reached number one in sales, but the station policy said it was too far out to chart at number one.
 The station only played it after kids got out of schools".
 Overall, the tune reached number two regionally, and was re-released in early-1965 with "Psycho", another Sonics original, to avoid paying royalties for their Little Richard cover.
 In March 1965, "The Witch" was featured as the opening track to the group's debut album Here Are the Sonics.
 The song was issued three other times by the band: in 1966, 1979, and 1998.

 Although "The Witch" never broke the national charts, it remains an important composition in rock history.
-Arguably one of the heaviest songs of its era, "The Witch", along with "Psycho", have inspired countless punk rock groups of the 1970s.
+Arguably one of the heaviest songs of its era, "The Witch", along with "Psycho", inspired countless punk rock groups of the 1970s.
 In addition, the song is one of three tracks by the Sonics (the most of any band) featured on the 1998 reissue of the groundbreaking compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.